graphnote-app/graphnote-app/README.md

-- 😀: Welcome to the @graphnote-io repo
+- 😀 Welcome to the Graphnote repo
 - 👍 Interested in productivity & task management ...

 <!---